 For the first twenty-three years of our history this pioneer rigorously presided over the direction the Center would take, forming it, nursing it.
 His exuberance for the arts was inspiring and infectious to both audiences and especially to his staff.
-During his tenure the classic repertoire flourished.
-Negro was adamant about bringing the classical arts to the Brooklyn public, creating distinguished programs of the top opera stars, symphonic and chamber orchestras as well as modern and classic ballet companies to grace the Center's stages and classic films to the giant screen.
-He created the Great Artist/Music and the Great Artists/Dance series and a retrospective film series.
+During his tenure, the classic repertoire flourished.
+Negro was adamant about bringing the classical arts to the Brooklyn public and to the students at the college, creating distinguished programs of the top opera stars, symphonic and chamber orchestras.
+Negro expanded modern and classic ballet to graced the Center's stages and classic films to the giant screen.

 One of his innovations during the late 60s was to commission two resident ensembles in conjunction with the Brooklyn College Conservatory of Music; they were to be permanent fixtures in the Center's repertoire -- The Carnegie String Quartet and The Dorian Woodwind Quintet.
-They were a staple on the music program for more than seven years, each giving intimate performances in the Gershwin Theatre on the stage and music seminars at various times throughout the season to the Conservatory's music majors.
-This was the first time any CUNY or SUNY campus had this level of professional musicianship by way of resident professional ensembles.
+They were a staple on the music program for more than seven years, each giving public performances in the intimate George Gershwin Theatre as well as music Master Classes and seminars for the Conservatory's music students.
+This was the first time any CUNY or SUNY campus had this level of professional musicianship by way of resident, professionalensembles.
 Both these ensembles are still performing today to worldwide acclaim and notability.

-Dante Negro, beloved by both staff and artists alike, remained Brooklyn Center's Concert Manager and impresario until 1973 -- a long and brilliant career which gave Brooklynites so much in the way of classical culture and artistic excellence, clearly establishing the Center as a thriving arts institution dedicated to those goals that were so dear to his heart and which continue to this day...a testament to his sustaining legacy.
+Dante Negro, beloved by both staff and artists alike, remained Brooklyn Center's Concert Manager and impresario until 1983 -- a long and brilliant career -- giving Brooklynites so much in the way of classical culture and artistic excellence.
+His tenure clearly establishedthe Center as a thriving arts institution...a testament to his sustaining legacy.

 Preserving the Tradition